Antraless/tabbed-out-fishing/README.md

 1. Ensure that your in-game brightness is 7
    * You may have to turn off "HDR", "Chromatic Aberration" and "Wind Impulse" if your catches are inconsistent
 2. Run `tabbed-out-fishing.exe` or `tabbed-out-fishing.ahk`
-3. Open Destiny 2, go to a fishing pond and press F4 when you see the fishing prompt
+3. Open Destiny 2, go to a fishing pond and press F4 to start fishing when you see the fishing prompt
    * You may have to run the script as Administrator if the keybinds do not work

 The script should then begin fishing!
 # Important Notes
 - The weapon switching is to ensure that the game is in controller mode rather than keyboard and mouse
 - The jiggle up and down is to prevent AFK orbiting
+- The "x" that appears on screen must still be visible
 - Moving the Destiny 2 window may require you to restart (F3) the script
 - Huge credit to `_kreken, leopoldprime, .spawnova, Ahdem and savageplayz_ for helping me out during testing!
 ## Less important notes (all of these things should be true, if not, ask for help)